chuckreporting/akka/akka-docs/rst/java/lambda-persistence.rst

     akka.persistence.snapshot-store.plugin = ""

 However, these entries are provided as empty "", and require explicit user configuration via override in the user ``application.conf``.
-For an example of journal plugin which writes messages to LevelDB see :ref:`local-leveldb-journal-lambda`.
+For an example of journal plugin which writes messages to LevelDB see :ref:`local-leveldb-journal-java`.
-For an example of snapshot store plugin which writes snapshots as individual files to the local filesystem see :ref:`local-snapshot-store-lambda`.
+For an example of snapshot store plugin which writes snapshots as individual files to the local filesystem see :ref:`local-snapshot-store-java`.

 Applications can provide their own plugins by implementing a plugin API and activate them by configuration.
 Plugin development requires the following imports: